 How do I renew my certification?

-There are three renewal paths available.
+There are two renewal paths available.
 Before the 3-year renewal period expires:

 As lifelong learners, ITSM Academy recommends taking a higher-level course and exam rather than the same exam.
 In fact, we hope that you have already been able to apply what you learned during that earlier education and that you have been able to adapt and adopt what you learned in a way that has benefited both your career and your organization.